Dually affine Information Geometry modeled on a Banach space

 \subsection{\emph{Affine} space}

-The manifolds of interest here fall in the particular class of \emph{affine manifolds}.
-We begin with a general definition and will turn to the specific case of statistical manifolds later on.
-If the reader is interested in comparing such a general approach to our main applications, she may refer to the example in Sec.~\ref{sec:exponential-affine-manifold}.
+We turn now to our main subject, \emph{affine manifolds}.
+We begin with a general definition and shall turn to the specific case of statistical manifolds in sec.~\ref{sec:exponential-affine-manifold}.

-The word "affine" above refers to the geometrical construction of vectors associated with displacement according to classical H.~Weyl's axioms of an affine space.\footnote{See \cite[\S~I.2]{weyl:1952}.
-The L.~Schwartz' textbook \cite[\S~III.1]{schwartz:1981} has the same presentation in a slightly different language.}
+The word "affine" above refers to the geometrical construction of vectors associated with displacements according to classical H.~Weyl's axioms, see \cite[sec.~I.2]{weyl:1952}.
+The L.~Schwartz' textbook \cite[sec.~III.1]{schwartz:1981} has the same presentation in a slightly different language.

-Let be given a set $M$ and a real finite-dimensional vector space $V$.
+Let $M$ be a set and $V$ a real finite-dimensional vector space.
 A \emph{displacement} mapping is a mapping

 such that \begin{enumerate} \item for each fixed $P$ the partial mapping $s_P \colon Q \mapsto \overrightarrow{PQ}$ is \emph{1-to-1 and onto}, and \item the \emph{parallelogram law} or \emph{Chasles rule}, $\overrightarrow{PQ} + \overrightarrow{QR} = \overrightarrow{PR}$, holds true. \end{enumerate}